Mappings to all 10 ASI risks: ASI01–ASI10.

 - Maturity Roadmap Level 4 (Resilient).
 Quarterly tabletops should include a cross-agent failure scenario.

 Operational priority: Inventory must capture inter-agent dependencies (which agents depend on which).
-Without this, cascade scope can’t be enumerated under pressure.
+Playbook 08 specifies the dependency graph as a load-bearing artifact in the AI-BOM.

 ASI09: Human-Agent Trust Exploitation